 Chicken Pot Pie transformed into a delicious casserole!
 Creamy vegetables and chicken baked into a buttery crispy crust that is comfort food perfection especially during the fall and winter months.
 This easy dinner goes together quickly and will become a family favorite!

-When I'm not busy with the Pillow Pet management, I have been chipping away at my to-make list of comfort foods.
+Lately I have been chipping away at my to-make list of comfort foods.
 I've been wanting to make something along these lines for so long.
-It was super easy to make this chicken pot pie casserole.
+It was super easy to make this Chicken Pot Pie Casserole.
 It is comforting, delicious and low calorie!
-Dan claimed it was the best chicken pot pie he'd ever eaten.
-I rarely hear him say things like that, so that is a ringing endorsement!
+Dan claimed it was the best Chicken Pot Pie he'd ever eaten.
+He rarely makes extreme statements, so that is a ringing endorsement!

 Whether it's a weather report of cold weather, rain and cloudy skies, or you just are craving food that is filling, hearty and want a casserole dish, this is a great recipe to put together.
 This Easy Chicken Pot Pie recipe comes to mind when I'm wanting to make a meal for a family who just had a baby or came home after surgery too.
 Everyone loves it!
 Your protein and vegetables are all wrapped together in a delicious gravy with a buttery crust that is savored.

 HOW TO MAKE YOUR OWN CHICKEN POT PIE CASSEROLE

 Enjoy a hearty comfort food for dinner - Chicken Pot Pie will be enjoyed by all!

 Preheat oven to 350 degrees F. Coat a 2 ½-quart round baking dish with cooking spray and set aside.
 In a large skillet, heat the olive oil over medium heat.
 Add the carrots, peas, onions, salt and pepper.
 Cook, stirring occasionally, until veggies are soft and the onion is fragrant, 4 to 5 minutes.